 EDFL 5300 Advanced Assessment and Evaluation (2) Provides instruction in the use and interpretation of standardized testing, the construction of formal and informal classroom assessment tools, and the interpretation of assessment results.
-Prerequisite: Admission to Master of Arts in Teaching program, or admission to Teacher Education program.

 EDFL 5310 Advanced Educational Psychology: Classroom Behavior (2) An application of psychological principles and experimental findings to the behavioral problems involved in teaching and learning.